Kathryn2354/VBA/Readme.md

     End Sub`

 This code remove a hyperlink for Cell D18 in the excel sheet.

+## This code changes the selected cells into a markdown table format.
+    `Public Sub markdown()

+    Dim cell As Range
+    Dim selectedRange As Range

+    Set selectedRange = Application.Selection

+    Dim rowCounter As Integer
+    Dim columnCounter As Integer
+    Dim totalColumns As Integer
+    Dim currentColumnWidth As Integer

+    totalColumns = selectedRange.Columns.Count

+    Dim ColumnWidth(40) As String

+    '///
+    '/// init lengths of columns
+    '///

+    For I = 0 To totalColumns
+        ColumnWidth(I) = 0
+    Next I

+    '///
+    '/// go through range to calculate maximum lengths of each column '///

+    For Each row In selectedRange.Rows

+        columnCounter = 0

+        For Each cell In row.Cells

+            currentColumnWidth = Len(cell.Value)

+            If (currentColumnWidth > ColumnWidth(columnCounter)) Then

+                    ColumnWidth(columnCounter) = currentColumnWidth

+                End If

+                columnCounter = columnCounter + 1
+                '/// Debug.Print cell.Address, " ", cell.Value, "->", Len(cell.Value)

+            Next cell

+        Next row

+        '///
+        '/// go through range to add extra spaces and make create the markdown table format '///
+        Dim currentLine As String

+        rowCounter = 0
+        For Each row In selectedRange.Rows

+            columnCounter = 0

+            currentLine = "|"

+            For Each cell In row.Cells

+                currentColumnWidth = ColumnWidth(columnCounter)
+                Dim extraSpaces As Integer

+                currentLine = currentLine & " "
+                currentLine = currentLine & cell.Value
+                extraSpaces = currentColumnWidth - Len(cell.Value)

+                For j = 0 To extraSpaces

+                    currentLine = currentLine & " "

+                Next j

+                currentLine = currentLine & " |"

+                columnCounter = columnCounter + 1
+                '/// Debug.Print cell.Address, " ", cell.Value, "->", Len(cell.Value)

+            Next cell

+            Debug.Print currentLine

+            If (rowCounter = 0) Then

+                currentLine = "|"
+                columnCounter = 0

+                For j = 0 To (totalColumns - 1)

+                    currentLine = currentLine
+                    currentColumnWidth = ColumnWidth(columnCounter)
+                    currentLine = currentLine & "-"

+                    For k = 0 To currentColumnWidth

+                        currentLine = currentLine & "-"
+                    Next k

+                    currentLine = currentLine & "-|"
+                    columnCounter = columnCounter + 1

+                Next j

+                Debug.Print currentLine
+            End If

+            rowCounter = rowCounter + 1

+        Next row

+    End Sub`

+This vba function markdownFormat allow you to select a range of cells in which the code will change the selcted range of cells you have picked into markdown table format in the visual basic windows.
+You must copy the created visual basic markdown table format to a github markdown file in order to make it work.
+Since VBA only work once you must close your vba window and excel file with macro enabled or otherwise it missed up your excel sheet.

 <h1> User Guide to open macros </h1>